kaito1410/AutoDD_Rev2/README.md

 Sub (Subreddit Selection)

-	1. Choose a different subreddit to search for tickers in, default is pennystocks
+	1. Choose a different subreddit to search for tickers in, by default, it searches both pennystocks and robinhoodpennystocks

-	2. When a different subreddit is choosen, the total, recent, prev columns contain the score for the choosen subreddit

 	3. You can choose to run this on any subreddit you want, there are no limits.
-For example --sub=WallS
+For example --sub=WallStreetBets

 MaxPrice (Maximum Price Limit)